JacobPStrock/JacobPStrock.github.io/_posts/2022-07-09-Non-Porportional Hazards Models for Patient Outcomes.md

 ![nonproportional hazards](/assets/images/Post_Images/nonproportional_hazards.jpeg)

-Recently, I had some of my survival (aka time to event) modeling work published in the medical journal [SAGE open Medicine](https://journals.sagepub.com/doi/10.1177/20503121221099359).
-This was for the Northeast Big Data Innovation Hub on the project [_CritCOVIDView: A Critical Care Visualization Tool for COVID-19_](https://nebigdatahub.org/critcovidview/).
+During the pandemic, I worked as part of a the team on the Northeast Big Data Innovation Hub on the project [_CritCOVIDView: A Critical Care Visualization Tool for COVID-19_](https://nebigdatahub.org/critcovidview/), where I created data processing pipelines, conducted statistical analysis for insight and trained statistical models for predicting patient outcome and the clinical influences on these outcomes.
 The core goal of this project was to develop predictive models and statistical insights to help clinicians make data driven medical decisions during the COVID crisis with the insights and analysis from high dimensional patient data.
-In this post, I will summarize my work on one of the projects where I served as the data scientist.
+Recently,  some of the survival (aka time to event) modeling work was published in the medical journal [SAGE open Medicine](https://journals.sagepub.com/doi/10.1177/20503121221099359).
+In this post, I will summarize the modeling components of this paper that I worked on as part of the team.

 This project  targets analysis of the interaction between the prevalent and dangerous condition of Acute Kidney Injury (AKI), and the interaction with medications, patient demographics, and COVID infection.

 Because of the sensitivity of the data I can neither share the data nor analysis code, but I can and will provide a description of the analysis process, results, and implications.